 It's hard to love someone who's excessively self-promotional on social media.
-It's OK to periodically tweet stuff about yourself, but if your stream looks like your blog's RSS feed, you're not being social.
+It's okay to periodically tweet stuff about yourself, but if your stream looks like your blog's RSS feed, you're not being social.

-Ideally, you want to stick to the 90/10 rule, so that about 90 percent of your tweets are not about you.
-Share other people's tweets, engage with the influential people that you follow, and participate in conversations.
+Ideally, you want to stick to the 90/10 rule, so that about 90% of your tweets are not about you.
+Share other people's tweets, engage with the influential people that you follow and participate in conversations.
 This way, when you share your own business or personal updates, your overall profile will be much more balanced.

 However, studies have shown that the most proven way to get followers is to do the exact opposite.
 It's more effective to invest your time in telling others how awesome they are, by following them and retweeting, replying to, and favoriting their content.
 In a way, the word "followers" is part of the problem.
 You're not looking for sheeple to follow you around and hang on your every word.
 Twitter is a great place to network, build and strengthen relationships, learn and share.
-Put others first and eventually you will develop those mutually rewarding, reciprocal relationships that make Twitter the powerful tool that it is.
+Put others first and eventually, you'll develop those mutually rewarding, reciprocal relationship that make Twitter the powerful tool that it is.

 Twitter is a noisy platform and users tend to browse their timelines periodically.
 It's like listening to the radio in the background, rather than trying to tune in for every single song.
 Unfortunately, if you're not tweeting on a somewhat regular basis, the chances you're actually appearing in front of your followers if and when they tune in becomes slim.

-This is a logical extension of the last point: Make sure you check in regularly to respond to mentions, direct messages, and retweets.
+This is a logical extension of the last point: make sure you check in regularly to respond to mentions, DMs and retweets.
 It's not cool to blast out tweets and never engage the people who respond to them.

 Also, don't drop off the grid and disappear for days or weeks, if it can be avoided.
 Instead, engage with users and respond to your interactions every day, including weekends, so your profile never looks like a ghost town.

 This is made a lot easier with smartphones and apps; there's really no excuse to ignore people for days on end.
-If you're treating your Twitter account like a social network and not like a marketing/broadcast channel, it shouldn't feel like work to check in.
+If you're treating your Twitter like a social network and not like a marketing/broadcast channel, it shouldn't feel like "work" to check in.

-I understand that all people are whole people, and you have to take some irrelevance to get the good stuff out of any given person's Twitter feed.
-However, you should be careful to use the same etiquette in tweets as you would in any conversation.
+I understand that all people are whole people and you have to take some irrelevant to get the good stuff out of any given person's Twitter feed.
+However, you should be careful not to use the same etiquette in tweets as you would in any conversation.